AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Stochastic_Oscillator.md

 </ul>

-None of them are necessary, as all have default values, but can be set.
-The following code sample will lead to the stochastic indicator which %K value is calculated with a period of 10 through the EMA type and %D value is calculated with the period of 20 and through the SMA type.
+The following code sample demonstrates a stochastic indicator with %K value with period of 10 and EMA smoothing and %D value with period of 20 and SMA smoothing.

 ```
-var stochastic = plot.stochastic(mapping, 10, EMA, 10, SMA, 20);
+var stochastic = plot.stochastic(mapping, 10, "EMA", 10, "SMA", 20);
 stochastic_k = stochastic.kSeries();
 stochastic_d = stochastic.dSeries();
 ```